sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 ![bisimulation.png](./image/bisimulation.png)

+**THEOREM:**
+Every trasition system has a _**unique**_ minimal transition system that is bisimulation equivalent to it.

+## Trace of a system:
+Traces are a sequence of actions that can be executed in that system.

 ## Trace equivalence
-Two Transitions systems are trace equivalent if they have the same set of traces.
+Two Transitions systems are trace equivalent if they have the same **set** of traces.

 ### Properties of trace equivalences: